top of page

 A study to develop measures of stress and resilience that accurately reflect the lived experiences of transgender and gender diverse people.

 What's included in this study?
 We first developed items for these scales from data we've gathered in past research.
-After we developed the potential items, we conducted cognitive interviews with transgender participants to make sure the items are easy to understand and speak to the unique experiences of transgender individuals.
+After we developed the potential items, we conducted cognitive interviews with transgender and nonbinary participants to make sure the items were easy to understand and speak to the unique experiences of transgender and nonbinary individuals.
 Next we had a panel of experts in trans health research review the items and provide feedback.
 We also had the Trans-ilience Community Board provide feedback on the scales.
 After this iterative process of revision, we conducted a large survey to evaluate the reliability and validity of the measures.

 What are the findings from this study?